Performance of FBK VUV-HD3 and HPK VUV4 SiPMs in the Light-only Liquid Xenon (LoLX) Detector: Optical Simulation Framework

-The fitted slope of $0.62^{+0.03}_{-0.04}$ for \(^{133}\text{Ba}\) and $0.67^{+0.03}_{-0.05}$ for \({}^{137}\text{Cs}\) indicates that HPK SiPMs detect , on average, approximately 60\% to 70\% of the light measured by FBK sensors.
-Demonstrating that FBK sensors exhibit higher photon detection efficiency under these experimental conditions.
-While this efficiency difference is partly explained by the lower fill factor of the HPK SiPMs, the measured in-situ ratio remains notably lower than corresponding vacuum measurements, as will be detailed in the Discussion Section~\ref{sec:discussion}.
+The fitted slopes of $0.62^{+0.03}_{-0.04}$ for $^{133}\text{Ba}$ and $0.67^{+0.03}_{-0.05}$ for $^{137}\text{Cs}$ indicate that the HPK SiPMs detect fewer photons than the FBK devices.
+We observe that FBK sensors achieve a higher overall photon detection under the same experimental conditions when compared to the HPK VUV-4 sensors.
+While this difference in detection is partly explained by the lower fill factor of the HPK SiPMs, the measured in-situ ratio remains notably lower than corresponding vacuum normal-incidence measurements, as will be detailed in the Discussion Section~\ref{sec:discussion}.
 The uncertainties in the fitted slopes incorporate systematic errors from SPE calibration and overvoltage uncertainties on the devices.